-Members' clubs (but not commercial clubs) may apply for a Club Gaming Permit or a Club Gaming Machines Permit.
+Members' clubs and Miners' welfare institutes may apply for a Club Gaming Permit.
+Members' clubs, Commercial Clubs and Miners' welfare institutes may apply for a Club Machine Permit.

 The Club Gaming Permit allows the premises to provide:

 - Up to three machines of categories B, C or D.

 - Equal chance gaming.

 - Games of chance as set out in regulations.